Hardening Networking

 it may be able to modify that traffic.
 Only use HTTPS when browsing the clear

-net with Tor, this doesn't apply to onion services (.onion
+net with Tor, this doesn't apply to onion services (.onion) as the traffic

 stays inside the Tor network all the way to the destination.